chr0nu5/manage-okr/README.md

-# kpr-manager
+# okr-manager
-> Manager KPR
+> Manager OKRs on your company

-[Describe here how to install your module, and how to use it]